 - 2 teaspoon pure vanilla extract

 - 6 tablespoon pure pumpkin puree

 - 1 and ½ cups flour (can use gluten free flour blend, unbleached all purpose or whole wheat flour)

-- 1 tsp pumpkin pie spice (if no pumpkin pie spice you can use cinnamon as a substitute)
+- 1 teaspoon pumpkin pie spice (if no pumpkin pie spice you can use cinnamon as a substitute)